1960s Opal Glass Table Lamp

 The director of the glass factory asked Piet Sterckx if he knew someone who could make modern designs.
 He first asked his sons that then studied at the academy in Antwerp.
 In the period 1968 – 1969, the duo designed a whole series of lamps for De Rupel.
-All the lamps were hand blown in steel molds.
-The test pieces were first blown into wooden molds.
+All the lamps were hand blown in steel moulds.
+The test pieces were first blown into wooden moulds.

 Herwig and Frank Sterckx, students at that time, never heard anything about production and were never paid for their work.
 The director died suddenly and the successor claimed not to believe in the modern direction.

 The glass factory was founded in 1923.
 De Rupel was led by Léon Boon, one of the 30 investors.
 Léon Boon was a butcher and due to back problems he was appointed chairman of the management board.
 The company produced many glass items.
 Chandeliers and parts for lamps were produced since the 1930’s.

 De Rupel was a glass producer, they did not commercialise the lighting themselves.
 The lamps were offered at trade fairs to lighting companies who added the wiring and included them in their sales range.
 They produced glass for companies such as Massive, Philips and Bo-Niko.
 Many lamps here on Vintageinfo uses glass from De Rupel.
 Some examples can be found in the links.